Summary of Significant Accounting Policies

 Revenue for demonstrations and consulting services is recognized when performance obligations contained in the contract have been completed, typically the completion of necessary field work and the delivery of any required analysis per the terms of the agreement.

-The following table presents sales by operating segment disaggregated based on the type of product and geographic region for the year ended March 31, 2022 and 2021.
+The following table presents sales by operating segment disaggregated based on the type of product and geographic region for the three and six months ended June 30, 2022 and 2021.

 Basic and Diluted Loss Per Common Share